namvnngu/namvnngu.github.io/drafts/writing.md

 └── projects.html
 ```

-2. Define the `header` block in `src/blocks/header.html`.
-Note that while the
+2. Define the `header` block.
+Note that while the indentation is expected to
-indentation is expected to be formatted properly when the `header` block is
+be formatted properly when the `header` block is placed in HTML page files,
-placed in HTML page files, indentation does not matter in my case as I do not
+indentation does not matter in my case as I do not preserve it.

-preserve it.
+src/blocks/header.html
 ``` html {.numberLines}
     <header>
       <nav>